At the Crewel Work Company we share a passion for historic needlework and for enabling others to enjoy historic designs through our kits and retreats.

 The most exciting investment at Muncaster is Kym (pictured below), the castle's very first dedicated in-house needlework specialist.
 Kym is tasked with looking after the embroideries and supporting Iona and Peter in safeguarding their future.
 She is young, talented and ambitious and she has chosen needlework.
 This is a truly amazing and important moment for the embroideries of Muncaster Castle and we wish Kym all the best in her new position.

 We will also soon be releasing a large kit featuring a Muncaster design - The Muncaster Bed Hanging.
-This kit is currently in development and is due to be released in October/November.
+This will be released on Wednesday 20th November.
+Pre-ordering will be available to our interest list on Friday 15th November.
+You can sign up to the list here.

 A detail from our next large kit, the Muncaster Bed Hanging